Cisco-Hybrid-ICN/android-build/README.md

 # android-build

-This repository contains the docker files to build the hicn stack and android APKs
+This repository contains the docker files to build the hicn stack